sudhirPok/AutoConnect/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 *This repository hosts the source code for the actual simulation: a virtual run of vehicles around a specific region of Kingston, Ontario, constantly requesting vehicles to connect to and appropriately adjusting their trajectories and speed.
-The source code for the central server and the proprietary connection algorithm are hosted in another repository, as are the visuals of the simulation.
-This 4th-year Computer Engineering capstone project was presented and **won 3rd place at Queen's University**, as voted by fellow Electrical and Computer Engineering students.*
+The source code for the central server and the proprietary connection algorithm, as well as the visuals of the simulation, are hosted in another repository.
+This 4th-year Computer Engineering capstone project was presented and **won 3rd place at Queen's University (2020)**, as voted by fellow Electrical and Computer Engineering students.*

 AutoConnect founders: Sudhir Pokhrel, John Bowden, Drew Harshaw